flextype/docs.flextype.org/project/entries/en/rest-api/images/entry.md

 ---
 title: Images
-description: The Flextype Images allows the retrieval and manipulation of image files referenced from uploads.
+description: The Flextype Images allows the retrieval and manipulation of image files referenced from media.
 breadcrumbs:
   1:
     title: "Rest API"